 - Kidney and liver problems: Overuse of any substances can lead the kidneys and liver to work more than the usual.
 This can cause toxin buildup and organ failure.

-- Mental health problems: Substance abuse has been linked to mental health problems such as psychosis, depression, and personality disorders.
+- Mental health problems: Substance use disorder has been linked to mental health problems such as psychosis, depression, and personality disorders.
 As extensive use of Xanax decreases brain activity, some neurological effects can happen such as dementia or Alzheimer’s disease.

 - Overdose and death: Progressing addiction and increasing tolerance can lead to fatal doses of Xanax, leading to an overdose.
 When an overdose isn’t treated promptly, it can result in death due to suppression of brain activity and organ function.